 - You are flexible, you can update any visual at any time with just one click of the mouse.

-To simplify, what makes a software different from another are the features and the options/ add-ons.
-Indeed, you could find a free digital signage software online, but it will offer very few options and will likely be unreliable.
+To simplify, what makes software different from others are the features and the options/ add-ons.
+Indeed, you could find free digital signage software online, but it will offer very few options and will likely be unreliable.
 What you also need to consider is the ease of use.
-Does my team and I need to be IT experts to use it or not?
+Do my team and I need to be IT experts to use it or not?
 Often, if you have purchased something that is complicated, you will never use it or you will need to spend hours in training that most people find long and boring.

 Let’s take a concrete example: